rain-sk/use-flux/README.md

 # (Flux) Fluent
-## A simplified flux library for TS/JS apps.
+A simplified flux library for TS/JS apps.

+NOTE
+====
+This is still under development.
+Check back for future details / instructions.

 Flux and Redux libraries have too much boilerplate.
 Keep it simple.